-- Storage-set aside a storage container or cabinet for on-site recovery supplies.
-Remember that in the aftermath of a disaster, supplies may be hard to find. - Boxes-a few sturdy boxes or stackable plastic containers to hold supplies, irreplaceable materials, and critical files. - Mobile kit-a large rolling suitcase is more manageable than big boxes to make a quick exit. - Electronic backups-back up disks that contain a record of your automated card catalog, critical computer files, and any specialized programs; these need to be updated regularly. - Duplicates of critical files copy your disaster plan, key contact information, an inventory of furnishings and equipment, insurance policies, information on the initial salvage process (i.e., how to handle wet books, dry out videotapes, etc.), and any other information that you may need to prepare for reopening and normal operations. - A digital camera- take "before" pictures to support insurance claims before a disaster strikes; use the camera afterward to document damage. - Plastic sheeting, trash bags- cover equipment and bookcases to minimize water damage. - Packing tape-seal boxes, secure plastic sheeting, etc. - Notepads, pens-record critical information when you return. - Flashlights and batteries-replace batteries regularly for power outages. - Protective goggles, masks, and gloves- use protective gear when working in debris and mold. - A radio scanner-tune into the open airwaves to track weather, emergency information, and 911 when traditional communications fail.
+- \checkmark packing tape seal boxes, secure plastic sheeting, etc. - \checkmark notepads, pens record critical information when you return - ✓ flashlights, batteries replace batteries regularly for power outages - ✓ protective goggles, masks, gloves use protective gear when working in debris and mold - Boxes-a few sturdy boxes or stackable plastic containers to hold supplies, irreplaceable materials, and critical files. - Electronic backups-back up disks that contain critical computer files and any specialized programs; these need to be updated regularly. - Duplicates of critical files copy of your disaster plan, key contact information, an inventory of furnishings and equipment, insurance policies, information on the initial salvage process (i.e., how to handle wet books, dry out videotapes, etc.), and any other information that you may need to prepare for reopening and normal operations. - A digital camera- take "before" pictures to support insurance claims before a disaster strikes; use the camera afterward to document damage. - Plastic sheeting, trash bags- cover equipment and bookcases to minimize water damage. - A radio scanner-tune into the open airwaves to track weather, emergency information, and 911 when traditional communications fail.
 Update the inventory each year or after a disaster occurs.